mvolkmann/sveltekit-todo-w-endpoints/README.md

 # sveltekit-todo-w-endpoints

 A simple todo app built with SvelteKit.
-It adds using of REST endpoints to sveltekit-todo.
+It adds use of REST endpoints to sveltekit-todo.